kelseymh/G4CMP/README.md

 processes to know how to create, propagate, and scatter the particles through the crystal.

-Each material's parameters are stored in a subdirectory under CrystalMaps (or wherever the envrionment variable `$G4LATTICEDATA` points).
+Each material's parameters are stored in a subdirectory under `CrystalMaps`; the environment variable used to search for these material configuration files, `$G4LATTICEDATA`, points to this directory by default.
+Additional paths can be included in this search by appending them to the `$G4LATTICEDATA` variable:

+    export G4LATTICEDATA=${G4LATTICEDATA:+$G4LATTICEDATA:}/path/to/more/CrystalMaps

+or

+    setenv G4LATTICEDATA ${G4LATTICEDATA}:/path/to/more/CrystalMaps

+Note that if a material configuration file is found in multiple locations, only the first file found chronologically will be chosen; `G4LATTICEDATA` must be reset in order for conflicting configuration files to be found.
 G4CMP is distributed with germanium and silicon configurations, in `CrystalMaps/Ge/` and `CrystalMaps/Si/`, respectively.
 We recommend naming additional directories by element or material, matching the Geant4 conventions, but